Dynasonix Project Awarded Support through Princeton's Intellectual Property Accelerator Fund

 A project to develop demonstration platforms for the 3D3A Lab's Dynasonix technology has been awarded support through Princeton University's Intellectual Property Accelerator Fund.
 The project, “Development of Dynasonix Demo Platforms for Three Critical Commercial Audio Applications,” proposed by Prof. Edgar Choueiri, is one of five projects to receive this award.
 This funding will be used to develop three separate demonstration platforms to illustrate the potential applications for this technology in theaters, for teleconferencing, and in automobiles.
 Read the Princeton University news article here.

 The 3D3A Lab is currently looking to hire a lab technician to work on this project.
-Those interested may view the job posting and apply here.
+Those interested should send an email to 3D3A@princeton.edu.

 Cambridge Mechatronics and Princeton University's 3D3A Lab team up to offer 3D Sound for 3D TVs